gstamp/tween-clj/README.md

 - transition-bounce
 - transition-elastic

-To a GUI of these transitions in action see the [example directory](https://github.com/gstamp/tween-clj/tree/master/examples).
+To see a GUI of these transitions in action see the [example directory](https://github.com/gstamp/tween-clj/tree/master/examples).

 ## License